Our plant stand will open 05/28/22 this year and we'll be working a few markets as well.

 Meadowsweet (Spiraea alba)

 Although often mistaken for a wildflower, meadowsweet is technically a shrub!
 The white fuzzy flowers are a pollinator favorite and the stems take on more woody properties as the plant ages.
-Ethnobotany records reveal the plant has a rich history being as a green and in teas, but we haven’t had the pleasure of trying it yet and are waiting for our own plants to mature!
+Ethnobotany records reveal the plant has a rich history being as a green and in teas, but we haven’t had the pleasure of trying it yet and are waiting for the plants we’re growing to mature!
 Will update in a season or two with our personal experience!

 Edible, Medicinal, Pollinator Favorites